Tran-Antoine/Atosym/README.md

 ## How to use it

-> See the wiki for all the required information
+> See the wiki for all the required information.
+Note that the wiki is incompatible with the master branch, containing the new architecture.
+An updated version will come soon